GeorgiosIoannouCoder/socialpulse2/README.md

 ## Getting Started

-**To get a local copy of SocialPulse up and running locally follow these simple example steps:**
+**To get a local copy of SocialPulse2 up and running locally follow these simple example steps:**

 ### Prerequisites